 The "Unmatched USRs" data quality metric measures an insurer's success in reporting required policy transactions to the WCIRB.
-As a measure of this, this metric looks at the volume of original transactions to the WCIRB.
-As a measure of this, this metric looks at the volume of original transactions are not unit statistical reports (USRs) reported to the WCIRB that are not matched within sixty days to corresponding policy information previously submitted to the WCIRB.
+As a measure of this, this metric looks at the volume of original first report level unit statistical reports (USRs) reported to the WCIRB that are not matched within sixty days to corresponding policy information previously submitted to the WCIRB.
 Specifically, for each insurer, the percentage of unmatched USRs is determined as follows for the time period under review:

-Number of original first report level USRs not matched within sixty days

-Total number of original first report level USRs received
+Number of original first report level USRs not matched within sixty days Total number of original first report level USRs received